 5 Key uncertain risks

 5 Key uncertain risks: Risks that create uncertainties in workflows must be constantly followed.
 The use of the causal model, for example, can provide insights into how data connections drift apart, this situation creates uncertainties that impact key workflows.
-This vision of data relationships creates a more complex risk assessment matrix and can be seen as a complementary view of strategic planning.
+This vision of data relationships creates a more complex risk assessment matrix and can be seen as a complementary view of compliance strategic planning.

 Quality of conformance are essential for continuous improvement.
 Achieving management excellence requires a good software to operate with maximum efficiency.
 Choosing the right technology for your business is key to success.